Are you interested in law, have attention to detail, good communication skills and a logical mindset? Then, a career as a lawyer could be for you.

 After completing your law degree, you must attend a Practical Legal Training (PLT) program or Graduate Diploma in Legal Practice (GDLP).
 Those programs enhance the practical skills you need as an entry-level lawyer.

 In Australia, a Legal Admissions Board in each state or territory assesses students interested in becoming lawyers.
 These boards approve PLT course providers who help students to look for job placements based on the Legal Practice Experience they have gained.

 Generally, the Legal Practice Experience lasts up to 80 days.
 A lawyer with at least three years of experience in the legal field is supervising this program.
-All in all, you can complete the GDLP in as little as six months and even study the program online.
+You can complete the GDLP in as little as six months and even study the program online.

 Below are a few other ways to complete your Practical Legal Training:

-Note: Having a law degree from a country other than Australia does not exclude you from enrolling into a PLT program.
-Also, you should check with the relevant Law School or college to see whether your degree is acceptable or not.
+Note: Having a law degree from a country other than Australia does not exclude you from enrolling in a PLT program.
+Also, check with the relevant Law School or college to see whether your degree is acceptable.

 Step 3: Seek Admission To Legal Practice